Quantumplation/CIPs/CIP-1776/README.md

 1. The Supreme Court (SC)
 2. Stake Pool Operators (SPOs)
 3. Delegated Representatives (Dreps)

+**Dedications:** For my daughter, Gwendolyn, so that the beautiful things of this world do not fall to darkness.
+And for my son, Theodore, to prove to you there is no great evil in this world that can not be defeated with an honest heart, true intent, and the courage to stand for what is right.

 ## Motivation
 The proposal tabled by IOG is *deeply* flawed.
 The proposal effectively creates a slow-moving pseudo-decentralized system of soft-tyrannical top-down governance.